We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best affordable service: 7 Cups

-Therapy can be beneficial for people of all ages, including children.
-Seeking counseling for your child may help prevent and manage their mental health needs, as they experience developmental milestones.
+Counseling can be beneficial for people of all ages, including children.
+Seeking counseling for your child may help prevent and manage their mental health conditions as they move through various phases of development.

-It’s a safe and convenient way to enroll your kid in treatment from the comfort of your own home.
+It’s also a safe and convenient way to access mental health treatment for your child from the comfort of your own home.

 “If there’s any mention of [suicidal thoughts], or if you notice dangerous behaviors, it’s important to get help quickly,” notes Virginia Williamson, LMFT, a licensed therapist.
 “Most parents can feel when there’s a shift that just doesn’t seem like their child.”

-However, you don’t need to wait for a crisis to occur before enrolling your child in therapy.
+However, it’s important not to wait for a crisis to occur before seeking out counseling for your child.

-A children’s therapist may have a background in social work, family therapy, psychology, psychotherapy, or psychiatry.
+A child therapist can have a degree in counseling, social work, family counseling, psychology, or medicine.

-Before beginning treatment, it’s important to ensure the provider is a licensed psychologist, therapist, psychotherapist, or psychiatrist and has experience working with children.
+Before beginning treatment, it’s important to make sure the provider is licensed in their field and has experience working with and treating children.

-The goal of a children’s therapist is to identify the cause of certain behaviors and help the child develop the skills to cope with difficult situations.
+The goal of counseling for children is to identify the cause of certain symptoms and behaviors and help the child develop the skills they need to cope with difficult situations and feelings.

-Here are our top seven picks for online therapy programs for kids.
+Here are our top 10 picks for online counseling programs for kids.

-We considered many criteria when choosing the best online therapy programs for kids, including:
+We considered many criteria when choosing the best online counseling programs for kids, including:

 - Licensure.
-All the mental health professionals here are licensed psychologists, psychiatrists, or psychotherapists.
+All the mental health professionals affiliated with each program are licensed psychologists, psychiatrists, social workers, or counselors.

 - Accessibility.
-Some of these programs accept health insurance, and some offer flexible payment options.
+Some of these programs accept health insurance, and most are at a lower cost than in-person treatment.
 The programs here also feature easy sign-up processes.

 - Reputation.
 We chose programs with positive customer feedback and reviews.

 - Offerings.
-These therapists offer a wide range of counseling services for anxiety, depression, self-esteem, eating disorders, stress, bullying, anger, and coping skills.
+These counseling programs offer a wide range of services for anxiety, depression, self-esteem, eating disorders, stress, bullying, anger, and more.

 Best for teens